yeseniaSG21/Word-Guessing-Game/README.md

 Using JavaScript's OOP (Object-Oriented Programming), and DOM Manipulation to create a random, hidden phrase game, the player tries to guess by clicking letters on an onscreen keyboard.
 From a list of 5 pre-chosen phrases, the player will be given a new random phrase each time they play.

+Added a color background around the phrase when the phrase is guessed correctly before resetting the game to give players a chance to read the phrase.

 ### Guidelines for the Game: